mgeekin/mgeek.in/blog/LaTeX_Installation.md

 ---

 ### Mount downloaded texlive.iso to virtual drive
-On linux, windows 8, or windows 10,
+On Linux, windows 8, or windows 10,
 double click to mount downloaded texlive.iso image in to virtual drive.

 for older versions of windows you might need virtual drive software like: